spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 * Configure the master and worker node pools.
 A master and a worker node pool are configured by default.
     * Name - A descriptive name for the node pool
     * Size - Number of nodes to be provisioned for the node pool.
-For the master pool, this number can be 1, 3, 5, etc
+For the master pool, this number can be 1, 3, 5, etc.
     * Allow worker capability (master pool) - To workloads to be provisioned on master nodes
     * Resource Pool
     * Availability zones